Home

 Conclusion

 The only other sport supplement that true natural bodybuilders could benefit from is creatine monohydrate.
-However, I do not think that creatine supplementation has any long term beneficial effects.
+However, I do not think that creatine supplementation has any permanent beneficial effects.

-I believe that all other sports supplements currently on the market have no significant benefit for bodybuilders, do not work at all, or should not be part of true natural bodybuilding.
+I believe that all other bodybuilding supplements currently on the market have no significant benefit for bodybuilders, do not work at all, or should not be part of true natural bodybuilding.

-Note that it is well possible to eliminate the need for sports supplements completely, simply by eating large enough quantities of meat and/or fish.
-By eating about 3 lbs of meat and/or fish per day you fully cover your daily needs of quality protein and creatine, eliminating the need for any supplementation.
-Eating such high amounts of meat or fish can, however, have a few disadvantages: meat and fish can contain lots of saturated fats and cholesterol, they can be rather costly, and take lots of time for preparing and eating.
+Note that it is well possible to eliminate the need for sports supplements completely, simply by eating large enough quantities of poultry, meat and fish.
+By eating 2 to 3 lbs of poultry, meat or fish per day you fully cover your daily needs of quality protein and creatine, eliminating the need for any supplementation.
+Eating such high amounts of poultry, meat and fish can, however, have a few disadvantages: poultry, meat and fish can contain lots of saturated fats, cholesterol and pollutants, they can be rather costly, and take lots of time for preparing and eating.

 Top